-Large banks usually have ATMs that are open until midnight and some have 24 hour ATMs, but often they lock the doors after a certain time and require your ATM card to open them.
+Large banks usually have ATMs that are open until midnight and some have 24 hour ATMs so you can access your bank account when it’s convenient for you.
+However, often they lock the doors after a certain time and require your ATM card to open them.

-There are always plenty of ATMs throughout Korea you can use.
+There are always plenty of ATMs throughout South Korea you can use.

 If you’re not using your bank’s ATM then be prepared to pay a small fee or even using your bank’s ATM outside of business hours.